A Guide To Slipped On Water In A Supermarket Claims – How Much Compensation Can I Claim?

 Before we look further into accidents where people have slipped over on water in a supermarket, it is worth noting that not all injuries caused by slipping on a wet floor will entitle someone to compensation.
 For instance, if you caused the spill you slip on, you may well not be able to make a claim However, there are many types of accidents where you are entitled to make a claim.

 The average supermarket is full of a variety of different cans, bottles, jars, and cartons, all of which contain different liquids.
-These could be foodstuffs, drinks, and even household cleaning products.
+These could be food stuffs, drinks and even household cleaning products.
+These can cause hazards; for example, you could trip over a glass or bottle left obstructing a walkway.
 During the course of an average day in a supermarket, some of these containers will be knocked over, breaking the container and spilling the contents.
 With the number of customers and shoppers moving through a supermarket, it is almost unavoidable for supermarkets to have at least one or two spills a day.
 Any liquids which are spilled onto a smooth or very polished floor will instantly make that floor a hazard to walk over.
 Due to the low friction, even standing on the spilled water in normal shoes or trainers can be enough to make some people slip over.

 Spills frequently occur in supermarkets.
 They can very often result in injuries to staff or customers.
 Figures from the UK’s Health and Safety Executive show that having a slip, trip or a fall (on the same level) is the most common type of workplace accident in the UK.